Faculty Funding Opportunities

 UM Associate Professor of Sociology

-Dr. Sobieszczyk will present a paper on modeling sustainable tourism to the Rural Sociology Conference in Fall 2014 with the help of a Yamaguchi Opportunity Fund Award.
+Dr. Sobieszczyk presented a paper on modeling sustainable tourism to the Rural Sociology Conference in Fall 2014 with the help of a Yamaguchi Opportunity Fund Award.